ruelasb/ruelasb.github.io/WD101.1-InitialSetup/SimpleRepo.md

             ```
             your current branch 'master' does not have any commits yet
             ```
+    Two things.
+First, the `git status` is notifying you that Git has noticed some file(s) changes but has not been told to `add` that file version(s) to the "tracking" system.
+Once you `add` file changes to the "tracking" system you must then save them into the git repo with `git commit`... and add a message to remember what you've saved, with `-m` (for message), and quotes for the message.
+It should look like this: `git commit -m "short message here"`.
     - In the CLI enter `git add .` and check `git status` and `git log` again.
         - git status should return: <--- **\*changes occured.**
             ```